 This is a work of fiction.
 Any similarities to actual persons or events is purely coincidental.
 Actually that’s total BS.
+Inspired by a true story… Joe had a bad habit.
+He forgot to eat his leftovers.
+The back of his fridge was full of plastic containers loaded with food in various states of decay.
+ToContinue reading “Halloween Special: Leftover Vengeance”

 The Council had the idea that science was a kind of magic that could both instantly solve any problem and backup any claim they chose to make.

-Hi folks, I will be taking another short story writing break to focus on a couple of things: Converting my
+Hi folks, I will be taking another short story writing break to focus on a couple of things: Converting my existing short stories into ebook format.
+I’ve done this with a number of them, most recently Osa and the Food Gods and Osa and the Bald One.
+You can download the digital book for theContinue reading “Updates and Happenings”

 “Samantha, please unlock the door,” Karen repeated, raising her voice slightly so Samantha could hear.